camkyl/picture-this/README.md

 ## Description

-School assignment ay Yrgo Webbutvecklare where we are creating an Instagram clone.
+School assignment at Yrgo Webbutvecklare where we are creating an Instagram clone.

 ## Built with